artuncingoz/python_fastapi_backend/README.md

 # Notes AI API (FastAPI + Postgres + Redis + RQ)

-Small REST API that authenticates users with JWT, stores notes in Postgres, and asynchronously “summarizes” them with an RQ worker (Redis queue).
+Small REST API that authenticates users with JWT, stores notes in Postgres, and asynchronously “summarizes” them with an RQ worker (Redis queue) and llm model(sshleifer-distilbart-cnn-12-6).
 Ships with Docker Compose, Swagger UI, Alembic migrations, and basic tests.

 ---
 # To start the app from 0